openSUSE/news-o-o/_posts/2011-06-18-opensuse-weekly-news-issue-180-is-out.markdown

 Frank closes his blog with:

+â€œ

 I think ownCloud has the potential to become the cloud storage solution for people who
         donÃ½t like vendor lock-ins and care about freedom and privacy

-
+â€

 We would like to go a step further and claim that the wide variety of hosting options for
-      ownCloud offers not only more security and privacy but also far more flexibility and, in time, lower prices than what Google, Apple, Microsoft and the other ˜big boys™ bring to the table.
+      ownCloud offers not only more security and privacy but also far more flexibility and, in time, lower prices than what Google, Apple, Microsoft and the other â€˜big boysâ€™ bring to the table.
       Combined with the excellent integration openSUSE desktops already offer with online services, openSUSE has a sunny future in the cloud.

 **License**: [GFDL 1.2](http://www.gnu.org/licenses/old-licenses/fdl-1.2.html)

-
+â€

 ### For Commandline/Script Newbies

+â€œ

         [Linux.com/Carla Schroder: Things You Can't Do With a GUI: Finding Stuff on Linux](http://www.linux.com/learn/tutorials/458715:things-you-cant-do-with-a-gui-finding-stuff-on-linux)